 The PGDA70BiSCO's control panel

-Monitoring of the PGDA70BiSCO's status and activity is made possible by a digital data center, which provides information on the lifetime run hours, voltage, frequency, power output and fuel level and is one of the features of its control panel.
+Monitoring of the PGDA70BiSCO's status and activity is made possible by a digital data center, which provides information on the fuel level, voltage, power output, lifetime run hours and frequency and is one of the features of its control panel.

 The unit also benefits from Pulsar's CO Sentry carbon monoxide detection.
 The sensor monitors for the accumulation of poisonous carbon monoxide gas around the generator, and shuts down the engine is increasing levels of CO gas are detected.

-Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the Pulsar PGDA70BiSCO also is packed along with the following accessories: tool kit, propane hose, key fob and funnel.
+Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the Pulsar PGDA70BiSCO's package also includes these accessories: key fob, tool kit, propane hose and funnel.

 Product Video